ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/Notes_from_the_author.md

 ### Notes from the author

+Please, do note that The BBB REV. used is old one:

+        root@arm:/home/debian# /opt/scripts/tools/version.sh | grep eeprom
+        eeprom:[A335BNLT0A5C2813BBBK4802]

 Please, do note that this repo is in PRELIMINARY design stage, and it is not yet completed.
 It is released to the public as General Archtecture for MikroE CLICK design, in attempt to integrate CLICK HW to BeagleBone Black as the extension for the BBB usage.